 It is also necessary to create sustainable methodologies for proper application of such technologies in education realm.
 Moreover, all created material should work in a dynamic new type of classroom.

-Augmented Reality currently used in education
+Augmented Reality in education: use cases

 Do you remember those tedious school lessons?

 Do you remember those dry-as-dust lectures in the sciences, math, history, etc.?
 What about those equations longer than your arm?
 Because of AR technology, they are but nightmares of the past.